OPCODE-Open-Spring-Fest/auction/.github/Contributor_Guide/Contributing.md

-# Contribute to auction
+# Contribute to smartbid

-Thank you for taking the time to contribute to auction!
+Thank you for taking the time to contribute to smartbid!
 We really appreciate it.

 Before contributing, please make sure to read the [Code of Conduct](../../CODE_OF_CONDUCT.md).
 We expect you to follow it in all your interactions with the project.

-## New to auction?
+## New to smartbid?

-If you are new to auction, please take a look at the [documentation](./Project_Tour.md).
+If you are new to smartbid, please take a look at the [documentation](./Project_Tour.md).
 It is a great place to start.

 ## New Contributor Guide